Iterative Phase Retrieval Algorithms for Scanning Transmission Electron Microscopy

 The non-convexity and high-dimensionality of the ptychographic inverse problems described in~\cref{sec:single-slice_ptycho,sec:mixed-state_ptycho,sec:multi-slice_ptycho,sec:overlap-tomo} make them particularly hard to converge, especially in the presence of experimental noise.
 Additionally, the algorithms are not guaranteed to converge to optimal or unique solutions.
-This can be in-part remedied using effective regularization, which reduce the dimensionality of the available solution-space or constrain ill-posed optimization problems.
+This can be in-part remedied using effective regularization, which reduces the dimensionality of the available solution-space or constrains ill-posed optimization problems.

 While some of these regularizations can be implemented by adding additional priors or penalty terms in the loss function (\cref{eq:nmse-error}) directly, this can often result in increased computational complexity for the gradient step.
-Instead, we implement a ``projected'' gradient approach, whereby we first take unconstrained gradient steps using for example~\cref{eq:gd-psi,eq:gd-update-o,eq:gd-update-o,eq:proj-psi,eq:proj-update-o,eq:proj-update-p} and then, at every iteration, project the current probe and object estimates to feasible sets subject to the constraints described below.
+Instead, we implement a projected gradient approach, whereby we first take unconstrained gradient steps using for example~\cref{eq:gd-psi,eq:gd-update-o,eq:gd-update-o,eq:proj-psi,eq:proj-update-o,eq:proj-update-p} and then, at every iteration, project the current probe and object estimates to feasible sets subject to the constraints described below.
 This can be significantly more efficient computationally, as long as the constraint projections are computationally inexpensive to evaluate at every iteration.
 In general, as little regularization as possible should be applied to avoid spurious artifacts in the probe and object reconstructions.